Thank You, Happy Birthday: Reception

 The reception for the album has been generally positive.
 Metacritic, which assigns a normalized rating out of 100, currently gives it a score of 76/100 based on twenty-two critics' reviews.
 Alternative Press stated that the record was "an alarmingly good album."
 Jon Pareles of The New York Times added that "the new album is more abrasive, rowdier, more unstable and pushier in the right ways," going on to say that when the album is "[p]layed quietly, like a Beatles ballad, it's brave enough to set bravado aside."
 Jody Rosen of Rolling Stone said of lead singer Matt Shultz: "Shultz coos, 'All I got is nothing but a little bit of love.'
 He's got another thing, actually: one of rock's best young bands."
+Betty Clark writing for The Guardian wrote “layering exhilarating darkness and sinister sweetness, and some of the catchiest melodies you'll hear all year.” adding “Derivative?
+Absolutely, but brilliant nonetheless.”

 Legacy

 Matt Shultz would later look back on the album five years after the release of "Shake Me Down", in an interview with Alternative Nation.
 He said, "There are definitely some times where I look back and wish I had let more of myself into the album.
 Earlier in my life, I had so much stock in the persona, and believed too much in 'the character' in the realm of pop and rock music, whatever pedal you want to put on it.
-The modern… whatever.
-It’s part of the story, and it is what it was."
+The modern... whatever.
+It's part of the story, and it is what it was."